 Studies indicate that heavy alcohol use may increase symptoms of GERD as well.
 Due to its acidity and carbonation levels, large amounts of beer can add pressure that can push stomach contents up into the esophagus.

 A neutral pH is 7.0.
 The lower a pH number is, the higher the acidity of the food or beverage.
 A higher pH is less acidic.

 Like beers, some alcohols are more acidic than others.
-Even alcohols that are low in acidity can be made more acidic depending on the mixers and additives used in an alcoholic drink.
+Even alcohols that are low in acidity can be made more acidic depending on the mixers and additives used.
 Alcohols in general are weak acids.
 Ethanol or pure alcohol (like Everclear) is neither acidic nor alkaline unless it’s mixed with something else.

 Some ingredients added to beer, for example, chocolate or coffee can also cause reflux.
 The liquors with the lowest acidity are gin, tequila, and non-grain vodkas.
 They can also be made more acidic by adding citrus fruit juices or mixers containing citric acid, which can cause heartburn and acid reflux.